ariasdiego86/ariasdiego86/README.md

 About me:

-🎓I am currently studying an engineering degree in computer science
+🎓I am currently studying an engineering degree in software development.